Are you ready for a whole new world of education technology in the future?

 The learning of the future will be blended between physical classroom learning and virtual.
 This will be enabled by the next-gen MOOCs and extended reality like Augmented Reality and Virtual Reality.

 We have already seen an increased usage of MOOCs and blended learning but in the future, learning will be adapted to a student’s preferences.
 MOOCs have undergone a journey starting from learner agnostic MOOCs that stored content for learning to adaptive MOOCs that help align learning modules based on the need of each individual learner.
 The future will see more conversational MOOCs that focus on user experience and improve the depth of learning.

-Game based learning units are designed to help students learn about certain subjects and acquire skills during the process of playing a game.
+Game-based learning units are designed to help students learn about certain subjects and acquire skills during the process of playing a game.
 Digital game-based learning is considered to be a motivating and engaging approach to learning.
 These are programs that make use of computer models that replicate real world conditions and respond to decisions made by students.
 This method of learning defies the old school method of ‘rote memorization’ in turn helping more experiential learning for better retention.
-Softskills such as Leadership skills , teaming skills, Design Thinking are popular amongst the game based learning themes today.
+Softskills, such as leadership skills , teaming skills, design thinking are popular among the game-based learning themes today.

 Every part of learning will be influenced by the use of technology including the way we meet people to learn from them.
 Digital tools, interactive assets, mobile phones and cognitive assistants will enhance collaboration and allow students to meet their teachers in virtual spaces, to learn at all times of the day.

 A more recent trend explored in many pieces of science fiction is the concept of holographic communication, communication with a full-scale person as if you were face-to-face.
 The need to physically meet a person will be minimised through technology.